What to do if you're sexually assaulted:

 Interpreters are available for those who have limited English ability or for the hearing impaired.

-6. Crisis counseling is provided by the SATC crisis counselor during the medical exam.
+6. Crisis counseling is provided by the SATC crisis worker during the medical exam.

 If you’re a female, be aware that all Hawai'i hospitals are required to provide information about and access to emergency contraception following a sexual assault, regardless if you choose not to undergo a medical forensic examination or choose not to report the sexual assault to law enforcement.